opensourcefeed/opensourcefeed.github.io/_posts/2026-08-15-tails-linux-privacy.md

 Always use HTTPS, Signal, or end-to-end encrypted applications on top of Tor, not instead of it.

-### Telegram Regular Chats and App-Level Encryption

-Tails solves the OS and network layers, but it cannot change how individual applications handle encryption.
-Telegram's regular chats and group messages are encrypted between your device and Telegram's servers — Telegram holds the keys.
-This is true whether you use Telegram on Tails or on any other system.

-If you use Telegram on Tails, use Secret Chats.
-That combination — Secret Chats plus Tails plus Tor — leaves very little for a realistic attacker to work with at the application layer.

-For a broader comparison of privacy tools across platforms, see our [guide to privacy-focused Linux distros](/insights/privacy-focused-linux-distros/).

 ### Your Own Behaviour

 Tails cannot protect you from identity leaks caused by your own actions.
 If you log into your real Gmail, Facebook, or any identified account during a Tails session, you have linked that session to your identity — regardless of Tor.